 - -byasset (optional).
 Indicates that the file structure from the asset_folder is kept intact for the import.
 The default when importing is to create a structure with the products, groups and, finally, assets.

 - -verbose (optional).
 Enables detailed logging of the asset import process.

 - The first row of the file contains headers.

 - There are at least 2 columns in the file: the Catalog Node/Entry code and the asset file name.
-The first column is the Catalog Node/Entry code with which the asset is associated, but if the first header contains the word asset, the content of the first column is interpreted as the asset file name.
+The first column is the Catalog Node/Entry code that the asset is associated with.
+But if the first header contains the word asset, the content of the first column is interpreted as the asset file name.

 - The third column is optional.
 It is the asset sort order if the Catalog Node/Entry has more than one asset.

 Variation Code,Image ID Jackets-Peacoats-Hooded,Jackets-Peacoats-Hooded.jpg Jackets-Peacoats-Ruffle,Jackets-Peacoats-Ruffle.jpg Jackets-Peacoats-Asymmetrical,Jackets-Peacoats-Asymmetrical.jpg 65990B,400x300.png 72008B,400x300.png 24215B,400x300.png Fashion,400x300.png,0 Fashion,980x150.png,2 Fashion,980x300.png,1